Entire home

 Boston

-This holiday home is located in Beacon Hill, a neighbourhood in Boston.
-Boston Harbor and Long Wharf are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Boston Common and Revere Beach.
-Looking to enjoy an event or a game?
-See what's going on at TD Garden, or consider Encore Boston Harbor for a night out.
+Located in Boston, this holiday home is in the city centre.
+Boston Harbor and Flynn Cruiseport Boston are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Boston Common and Revere Beach.
+Consider Encore Boston Harbor for a night out, and don't miss New England Aquarium, a top local attraction.
 With kayaking, parasailing and power boating nearby, you'll find plenty of adventures in the water.

 Boston, MA